Decode Issue Unit (DIU)

 no instruction younger than an unresolved branch is speculatively issued.

-When a squash arrives on the squash_sub interface (from an XU), the FIFO
+When a redirect arrives on the ctrl_flow_sub interface (from an XU), the

-cycle using a shared ISLIPCore matching engine, which implements a modified
+using a shared ISLIPCore matching engine, which implements a modified version

 First, a compatibility matrix is computed: for each (input lane, output pipe)